Cover illustration for FIDE - North America's Theory of Change for Citizens' Assemblies.

 Risk

-Opaque decision-making
+Opaque and unclear government decision-making process.

-Assembly as participation-washing (performative or tokenistic engagement)
+Assembly perceived as participation-washing (performative or tokenistic engagement).

 Mitigations

-Secure public commitment to the process early
+Secure public commitment for the process and policy reform early.

 INSTITUTIONAL OUTCOMES